 3. "The police report does not indicate that you had any complaints of pain at the scene of the accident."

 If you've received treatment for your injuries, don't let this excuse make you believe you don't have a claim.
 It's quite common for a car accident victim to sustain injuries that aren't fully realized until 2-3 days after the accident.
-However, it's extremely important that you seek treatment immediately after noticing any pain or discomfort—a gap in treatment can negatively affect your claim.
+However, it's essential that you seek treatment immediately after noticing any pain or discomfort—a gap in treatment can negatively affect your claim.

 4. "You weren't wearing your seat belt."